German ballet choreographer smears critic with dog excrement, newspapers say

 Wiebke Hüster, a dance critic for the German newspaper Frankfurter Allgemeine Zeitung (FAZ), was attending the premiere on Saturday of the ballet “Glaube – Liebe – Hoffnung” (Faith - Love - Hope) at the Hanover State Opera.

-Goecke, who is Hanover State Ballet´s chief choreographer and director, threatened to ban Hüster from the theatre before removing a bag filled with the feces and wiping its contents in Hüster´s face, FAZ reported on Sunday.
+Goecke, who is Hanover State Ballet's chief choreographer and director, threatened to ban Hüster from the theatre before removing a bag filled with the faeces and wiping its contents in Hüster's face, FAZ reported on Sunday.

 Hüster wrote that watching the show, which recently opened at Nederlands Dans Theater in The Hague, was like being “alternately driven mad and killed by boredom".